Friedrich42/murrr.space/content/posts/smartid-integration.md

 }
 ```

 You should send a POST request to https://sid.demo.sk.ee/smart-id-rp/v2, for demo purposes.
-You will need a production URL for live system.
+You will need a production URL for the live system.

-The final request should look like:
+The final request should look like this:
 ```python
 import requests